Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             Please assign the folder of segemehl.
       --samtools_path SAMTOOLS_PATH, -st SAMTOOLS_PATH
                             Please assign the path of samtools.
-      --align, -a           Using segemehl to align read (included splice detection).
-If you already usd segemehl with -S to align your reads, you can skip this step, don't need to turn it on.
-Please be attention, it only use default parameters of segemehl to align your reads.
-                            Moreover, it will align all read files in ANNOgesic/input/reads.
-If you want to run some specific functions of segemehl, please run it seperately.
+      --align, -a           Using segemehl to map reads (included splice detection).
+If you already usd segemehl with -S to map your reads, you can skip this step, don't need to turn it on.
+Please be attention, it only use default parameters of segemehl to map your reads.
+Moreover, it will map all read files in ANNOgesic/input/reads.
+If you want to run some specific functions of segemehl, please directly run segemehl by yourself.
+Default is False.
-      --normal_bam_path NORMAL_BAM_PATH, -nb NORMAL_BAM_PATH
+      --tex_bam_path TEX_BAM_PATH, -tb TEX_BAM_PATH
-                            If you already has Bam files, Please assign the normal Bam path or fragmented_Bam_path.
+                            If you already has Bam files, Please assign the TEX+/- Bam path or fragmented_Bam_path.
       --fragmented_bam_path FRAGMENTED_BAM_PATH, -fb FRAGMENTED_BAM_PATH
                             If you already has Bam files, Please assign the fragmented Bam path or normal Bam path.
       --process PROCESS, -p PROCESS
                             How many parallels processes for --align.
+Default is 10.
       --fasta_path FASTA_PATH, -f FASTA_PATH
                             The folder of genome fasta.
       --annotation_path ANNOTATION_PATH, -g ANNOTATION_PATH
                             The folder of annotation gff files.
       --convert_to_gff, -cg
                             If you want to convert circRNA candidates to gff file, please turnn it on.
+Default is False.
       --support_reads SUPPORT_READS, -s SUPPORT_READS
                             If you want to convert circRNA candidates to gff file, please also assign the cut off of supported reads.